Skip to main content

 Separated Material- Oversized

-This collection contains oversized material that is located separately from the rest of the collection in Map Case 4, Drawers 1-3.
+This collection contains oversized posters that are located separately from the rest of the collection in Map Case 4, Drawers 1-3.

 Processing Information

-This collection was processed by Kendall Hinesley in 2015.
+This collection was processed by Kendall Hinesley in 2015; Karen Clemons 2024.

 Title